Birendranath Sasmal: Early life

 Birendranath Sasmal was born into an aristocratic Mahishya family at Chandiveti village, Contai, in the former undivided Midnapore district.
-His father was a zamindar, Biswambhar Sasmal and his mother was Anandamoyee Devi.
-His great-grandfather Karunakar Sasmal had purchased rights over a few taluks after the Permanent Settlement of 1793.
+His father was a zamindar, Biswambhar Sasmal, and his mother was Anandamoyee Devi.
+His great-grandfather, Karunakar Sasmal, had purchased rights over a few taluks after the Permanent Settlement of 1793.
 The Sasmal family of Chandibheti village was a very old and respected zamindar family of Contai.
 They were originally from Junput, near the sea coast of the Bay of Bengal.
-His grandfather Chandi Charan Sasmal, had received subsequent land grants from the Raja of Kajlagarh, and consequently increased their land holdings by buying lands near and across the region.
+His grandfather, Chandi Charan Sasmal, had received subsequent land grants from the Raja of Birkul, and consequently increased their land holdings by buying lands near and across the region.
 Brahmoism had made a deep impact on his family.
-Few of his family members had also converted to the Brahmo religion prior.
+A few of his family members had also converted to the Brahmo religion prior.
+His elder brother, Rai Sahib Bipin Bihari Sasmal, was an eminent Zamindar of Midnapore district and the Chairman of the Contai Municipal Board.

 Metropolitan College, at 39, Sankar Ghosh Lane, Simla, Machuabazar.

-He was admitted to the esteemed Contai High School in 1893 and passed the Entrance Examination in 1900 from the same school; there, the teachings of two nationalistic teachers, Tarak Gopal Ghosh and Sashibhushan Chakraborty greatly influenced him.
+He was admitted to Contai High School in 1893 and passed the entrance examination in 1900 from the same school; there, the teachings of two nationalistic teachers, Tarak Gopal Ghosh and Sashibhushan Chakraborty, greatly influenced him.
 Subsequently, he got admission into Metropolitan College, Calcutta, and then transferred to Ripon College of Calcutta as he was influenced by Surendranath Banerjee.

+Middle Temple, London.
+One of the Inns of Court, circa, 1895.

-After finishing his college education he left for England in 1902 to study law at the Middle Temple; during this time he travelled extensively, visiting the United States, France and Japan.
-During his 5 months stay in New York City, he was both fascinated and intrigued by the application of the Democratic ideals and principles prevalent in the American society, for which he had a lifelong deep admiration.
+After finishing his college education, he left for England in 1902 to study law at the Middle Temple; during this time he travelled extensively, visiting the United States, France, and Japan.
+During his 5-month stay in New York City, he was both fascinated and intrigued by the application of the democratic ideals and principles prevalent in American society, for which he had a lifelong deep admiration.

+Birendranath Sasmal as a Pupil-Barrister at The Honourable Society of the Middle Temple in 1903.

 One of the inspirations for his desire to pursue law as a subject was the fact that at that time, there was an evident scarcity of lawyers willing to stand up for the nationalistic cause or to represent the revolutionaries.
 He returned to India in 1904 after becoming a barrister.